nkaravias/chef-zookeeper/README.md

 ## Contributing

-TODO: (optional) If this is a public cookbook, detail the process for contributing.
-If this is a private cookbook, remove this section.

-e.g.
-1. Fork the repository on Github
-2. Create a named feature branch (like `add_component_x`)
+1. Create a named feature branch (adding any relevant Jira ID as a prefix is the recommended approach).If you do not have access reach out to the OMC Eloqua DevOps team at erd_devops_us_grp@oracle.com
-3. Write your change
+2. Write your change
-4. Write tests for your change (if applicable)
+3. Write tests for your change (Unit / Integration if applicable)
-5. Run the tests, ensuring they all pass
+4. Run the tests, ensuring they all pass
-6. Submit a Pull Request using Github
+5. Submit a Pull Request

-## License and Authors

-Authors: TODO: List authors